 The course lasts for six hours and usually runs in one day, but can be split across two days.
 Like all of our training, it is both active and thought-provoking.
 It is designed so that everybody can take part and share their ideas and experiences.
 Many different people have taken part in the Introduction to Community Organising course, from members of the community, people who work in community organisations as well as individuals from local government and statutory services.

 It widened my understanding of how many people are working on community projects and organisations.
 I really liked the framework, it made me think about ways to develop change.
 I enjoyed the discussions about power, they gave me a better understanding about society and empowering people.

 Providing high quality and enjoyable learning experiences is very important to us.
-Our trainers are quality assured and experienced in community organising, and our courses are endorsed as quality training by Certa/ABC Awards and as Continuing Professional Development.
+Our trainers are quality assured and experienced in community organising, and our courses are endorsed as quality training through the Quality License Scheme part of the Skills and Education Group.